 Intelligent Design as a concept does NOT require the designer to be supernatural.
 After all, in the not-too-distant future, we will be able to do things like this ourselves. (we’re actually doing them already)

 In science it is necessary for a proposed solution to make tangible predictions that can be tested and examined.
 If the solution proposes a supernatural designer that made living organisms supernaturally, science has nothing left that it can say about that.
 Virtually anything it discovers about reality could be adapted to fit with a supernatural explanation.
 The technical term for this is unfalsifiability.
 This is not to mean that a supernatural explanation is necessarily wrong but simply that it is not something that the scientific method is equipped to address.

 The only way that the concept of Intelligent Design could be developed into a valid scientific model is to postulate a non-supernatural designer that used natural design methods like those human bioengineers would use.
-Without this, Intelligent Design is bound to be dismissed as unscientific which is in fact what actually happened and is the main reason creationism and ID have made little progress this far.
+Without this, Intelligent Design is bound to be dismissed as unscientific which is in fact what actually happened and is the main reason ID has made little progress this far.